SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-Mutations in the CNGA3 gene have also been identified in a small percentage of cases of progressive cone dystrophy.
-Like achromatopsia (described above), this condition affects the function of cones in the retina.
-However, unlike achromatopsia, progressive cone dystrophy is associated with cones that work normally at birth but begin to malfunction in childhood or adolescence.
-Over time, people with progressive cone dystrophy develop increasing blurriness and loss of color vision.
-It is unclear why some CNGA3 gene mutations cause achromatopsia and others result in progressive cone dystrophy.
+Variants in the CNGA3 gene have also been found in some people with progressive cone dystrophy.
+Like achromatopsia, this condition affects the function of cones.
+However, individuals with progressive cone dystrophy begin having problems with cone function in childhood or adolescence.
+Progressive cone dystrophy causes vision problems, such as an increased sensitivity to light and a reduced ability to see color, that worsen over time.
+It is unclear why some CNGA3 gene variants cause achromatopsia, while others result in progressive cone dystrophy.

 Other Names for This Gene